sqlmapproject/sqlmap/FAQ.md

     --no-cast           Turn off payload casting mechanism

-However, on the other hand you might lose the benefits provided by these switch in the default configuration.
+However, on the other hand you might lose the benefits provided by this switch in the default configuration.

 ## What does `WARNING unknown charset '...'` mean?